luqmanhakimdev/BrahimBrews/README.md

 # CHA AROI BANG Management System

-This system is for Cha Aroi Bang Management System for BrahimBrews
+1. This system is for Cha Aroi Bang Management System for BrahimBrews
+2. Laravel 8
+3. Jetstream

 # Required installation